micmejia/bible-dump/AMPC/Genesis/Gen 11.md

-Haran died before his father Terah [died] in the land of his birth, in [^c]Ur of the Chaldees.
+Haran died before his father Terah [died] in the land of his birth, in Ur of the Chaldees.